Helping women recover with comfort and style

 “I want to be out of business.
 I want cancer to be cured.
 I don’t want anyone to have to worry about these things.
 I’d be ecstatic.”

 Virtual success is all about collaboration.
-Learn how you can streamline your collaboration tools.

 After getting diagnosed with breast cancer in 2007, Lisa Lurie was inspired to help others going through recovery.
 She launched Cancer Be Glammed in 2009, connecting cancer patients to fashionable products.